jbcodeforce/flink-studies/docs/firstapp.md

 ### Stateful

-The test needs to check whether the operator state is updated correctly and if it is cleaned up properly along with the output of the operator.
+The test needs to check whether the operator state is updated correctly and if it is cleaned up properly, along with the output of the operator.
 Flink provides TestHarness classes so that we don’t have to create the mock objects.